Evergreen Ford Lincoln

 We need to rebuild body-shop volume to support current overhead and restore fixed-ops contribution.

-3. Risks (What We Must Control)
+4. Operational Risks (What We Must Control)

 🔍 Used Mix Optimization